ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 ## UR5e driver
 You will also need the ur driver package.
 There are currently two packages available, `ur_driver` and `ur_modern_driver`.
 It is highly recommended that you get the `ur_modern_driver`.
 Also it is highly recommended that you create a workspace for the libraries and a separate one for your projects.

-# create library workspace (also please feel free to create the directory anywhere you want and with any names you like)
+# Create library workspace

+Please feel free to create the directory anywhere you want and with any names you like

 ```
 mkdir -p ~/ros_libs_ws/src